Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Preliminaries

 \section{Preliminaries}

-The computational setup and execution of our calculations in this paper closely follow our previous work \cite{KudrnaWZW}, so we leave most technical details to this reference and to the thesis \cite{KudrnaThesis}, which provides a general description of our numerical algorithms.
-This section therefore mostly serves as a review of some important formulas regarding the \SUk WZW model boundary states and OSFT observables, which we will need for analysis of our solutions.
-We will also briefly describe how we search for marginally deformed solutions, where we again mostly follow older references \cite{MarginalSen}\cite{MarginalKMOSY}\cite{MarginalTachyonKM}\cite{KudrnaThesis}.
+The computational setup and execution of our calculations in this paper closely follow our previous work \cite{KudrnaWZW}, so we leave most of the technical details to this reference and to the thesis \cite{KudrnaThesis}, which provides a general description of our numerical algorithms.
+This section therefore mostly serves as a review of some important formulas regarding the \SUk WZW model boundary states and OSFT observables, which are needed for analysis of our solutions.
+We also briefly describe how we search for marginally deformed solutions, where we again mostly follow older references \cite{MarginalSen}\cite{MarginalKMOSY}\cite{MarginalTachyonKM}\cite{KudrnaThesis}.